CBEP-SoCB/LCWMD_Monitoring_sum/Analysis/DO_Frequencies_Summary.md

 ## Utility Function

 This function just adds a percent summary column to a cross-tab.
+It provides the percent of all samples in the first column, here the FALSE column, so it shows the relative frequency of failing to meet water quality criteria.

 ``` r
 xt_pct <- function(.form, .dat) {